 Every woman wants to adopt healthy eating habits but this can become difficult in a busy and hectic life.
 How many times have you had a horrid day and went through the drive-thru because you had nothing prepared at home?
-Sometimes, maybe often, you just lack the energy to fix a healthy meal and this the time where you are most likely to make bad decisions about food choices.
+Sometimes, maybe often, you just lack the energy to fix a healthy meal, and this the time where you are most likely to make bad decisions about food choices.

 This is the time you need to have fallbacks that require minimal effort.
 Here are some techniques that will ensure you have meals that are healthy and easy to prepare.
 Consider meal prepping as well.

 • Freeze Backups – Cook up some healthy meals on the weekends and freeze them for use during the week.
-This way, when you come home from work feeling exhausted, fixing a healthy meal will be quick business.
+This way, when you come home from work feeling exhausted, fixing a healthy meal will be a quick business.

-• Use Your Crock Pot – Crockpots are great tools and you can have a hot healthy meal fresh and ready when you get home every day of the week.
+• Use Your Crock-Pot – Crockpots are great tools and you can have a hot healthy meal fresh and ready when you get home every day of the week.

 • Keep salad ready in the fridge.
 Place your ingredients in food containers and you only have to toss it when you get home.